GarretReierGang/YAK-RTOS/README.md

 # YAK-RTOS

 ## A real-time kernel developed in C for the 8086 architecture.
 Implemented using the tools in BYU's CAEDM lab.
+Made freely available at: https://github.com/plusk01/8086-toolchain
 ### Kernal specification:

 http://ece425web.groups.et.byu.net/stable/labs/kernel.html